AsadR91/3-Tier-NodeJS-MySql-Docker/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### NOTE: This Application Should not be used for commercial purpose by anyone else other than DevOps Shack
+### NOTE: This Application Should not be used for commercial purpose by anyone else other than Production Project